-- Be careful of who you bring into your room -- and how often.
+- Be careful of who you bring into your room — and how often.
 Your study habits may be different.
-Your roommate may love quite and you like crowds.
-Discuss alternating when someone gets the room for studying, if your preferences differ.
+Your roommate may like it quiet while you enjoy being around many people.

-- Along those lines, decide if overnight guests are allowed and if so, how often.
+- Decide if overnight guests are allowed and how often.
 Try not to make your roommate uncomfortable with unwelcome guests.

 - Be friendly, without expecting to be best friends.
 You do not have to be best friends with your roommate.
 Awesome if it happens, but it is okay if it doesn’t.
 Just stay friendly and keep the dialogue open with each other and you’ll be fine!

-During the school year, students who are interested in a room change should discuss this option with their Resident Assistant or Community Director.
-There are limited opportunities for room changes, particularly in the first year residence halls.
+During the school year, students who are interested in a room change should discuss this option with their Resident Assistant (RA) or Community Director (CD).
+There are limited opportunities for room changes, particularly in the first-year residence halls.
 If your request is due to a roommate conflict, mediation will be the first step with your RA or CD.
 Beginning the second week of the semester, a formal Room Change request form will be available on Hoya Housing.
 Submit this form after you have consulted with your RA about your room change concerns.